weizhi-luo/stocks/docker-images-containers/README.md

 ### Seq
 Stocks project uses Seq as a centralized logging system for collecting logs from different services.
 Docker image __*datalust/seq:latest*__ is used and the logging system is built following [Getting Started with Docker](https://docs.datalust.co/docs/getting-started-with-docker).
 ## Communication between docker containers
-After docker images are successfully configured to run in containers, one way to allow them to communicate with each other is by attaching them to the same network.
+After docker images are successfully configured to run in containers, one way to allow them to communicate with each other is attaching them to the same network.
 Docker comes with a default networking driver, bridge network, and all containers are attached to it.

 ![docker networks](https://github.com/weizhi-luo/stocks/blob/main/docker-images-containers/docker%20network%20list.PNG)